gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The OSGi plugin now uses the version 3.2.0 of the BND library.

+### Parallel task execution improvements

+The `Test` task type now honors the `max-workers` setting for the test processes that are started.
+This means that Gradle will now run at most `max-workers` tasks and test processes at the same time.

 ### Improvements since Gradle 2.0
 <a id="all-improvements" name="all-improvements"/>